bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 The slice of abandoned validators (red) grows gradually throughout the dataset, and shows a jump at the time of the roughtime incident.
 A large jump in abandoned validators around epoch 4500 is also of interest.
 This again could be a validator whale simply walking away from the network without making a clean exit, but it would be worth exploring any other possible causes.

 The biggest feature of this chart is clearly the enormous growth in missed attestations (orange) which occurs during/after the [roughtime incident](https://medium.com/prysmatic-labs/eth2-medalla-testnet-incident-f7fbc3cc934a) and accounts for the vast majority of epochs where the participation rate was below 66%.
 The participation rate even drops to zero for at least one epoch, raising an interesting question about the security of the network at this point.
-This incident and the network stress it caused will be the subject of the [next notebook](network_stress.ipynb).
+This incident and the network stress it caused will be the subject of the [next article](/medalla-network-stress).

 <details><summary><code>input 8</code></summary>